matzegoebel/WRFlux/README.md

 ![](https://latex.codecogs.com/svg.latex?\partial_t\psi=-\mathbf{v}\nabla\psi+...)

 If the WRF output data is too large to fit into memory, the domain can be decomposed into xy-tiles and processed tile per tile.
 The tile sizes are set in the `chunks` argument.
+In this case, the values at the domain boundaries cannot be computed correctly and are thus set to NaN.
 The tiles can also be processed in parallel:

 ```sh